Implementing a block widget

 }

-Defining the schema will not have any effect on the editor just yet.
-It is information which can be used by plugins and the editor engine to understand how actions like pressing the Enter key, clicking an element, typing text, inserting an image, etc. should behave.
+Defining the schema will not affect the editor, yet.
+It is the information used by plugins and the editor engine to understand how actions such as pressing the Enter key, clicking an element, typing text, inserting an image, etc., should behave.

-Converters tell the editor how to convert the view to the model (for example, when loading the data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).
+Converters inform the editor how to convert the view to the model (for example, when loading data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).

 Read more about the conversion in the editor.

-This is the moment when you need to think about how you want to render the <simpleBox> element and its children to the DOM (what the user will see) and to the data.
-CKEditor 5 allows converting the model to a different structure for editing purposes and a different one to be stored as “data” or exchanged with other applications when copy-pasting the content.
-However, for simplicity, use the same representation in both pipelines for now.
+It is the moment when you need to think about how you want to render the <simpleBox> element and its children to the DOM (what the user will see) and to the data.
+CKEditor 5 allows converting the model to a different structure for editing purposes and a different one to be stored as “data” or exchanged with other applications when copying and pasting the content.
+However, for simplicity, use the identical representation in both pipelines for now.

 The structure in the view that you want to achieve: